 Web applications with shared data (uploads, images, and so on)

 Applications such as WordPress, Drupal, or Nextcloud often require multiple replicas to access a shared uploads directory.
-RWX volumes allow all instances to read and write simultaneously without special application-level synchronization.
+RWX volumes allow all instances to read and write concurrently without special application-level synchronization.

-Shared scratch space for data processing or machine learning (ML) jobs
+Shared scratch space for data processing or machine learning jobs

-Batch processing frameworks, ML training jobs, or pipelines that run in parallel on multiple nodes can use a shared RWX volume as a common workspace for temporary data, model checkpoints, or intermediate outputs.
+Batch processing frameworks, machine learning (ML) training jobs, or pipelines that run in parallel on multiple nodes can use a shared RWX volume as a common workspace for temporary data, model checkpoints, or intermediate outputs.

 Centralized configuration or cache directories